 (A) Total.

-(1) The amount of Energy scheduled or Ancillary Services reserved or scheduled by Buyer in each hour must be either 0 MW or 25 MW.
+(1) The rate at which Energy is scheduled or Ancillary Services reserved or scheduled by Buyer in each Settlement Interval during an hour must be either 0 MW or 25 MW and cannot change during the hour.

-(2) Subject to the requirement of subsection (1) above, if Buyer schedules any Energy from the Entitlement in an hour, the total amount of Energy scheduled must continue uninterrupted at a level of 25 MW for not less than 4 hours.
+(2) Subject to the requirement of subsection (1) above, if Buyer schedules any Energy from the Entitlement in an hour, the rate at which Energy is scheduled must continue uninterrupted at a level of 25 MW for not less than 4 hours.

-(3) Subject to the requirements of subsections (1) and (2) above, when the Buyer decreases a schedule for Energy to 0 MW from the Entitlement in an hour, the total amount of Energy scheduled or Ancillary Services scheduled or reserved must continue uninterrupted at a level of 0 MW for not less than 2 hours.
+(3) Subject to the requirements of subsections (1) and (2) above, when the Buyer decreases a schedule for Energy to 0 MW from the Entitlement in an hour, the rate at which Energy is scheduled or at which Ancillary Services is scheduled or reserved must continue uninterrupted at a level of 0 MW for not less than 2 hours.

 (B) Ancillary Services.
-Non-Spinning Reserve is the only Ancillary Service permitted from the Entitlement, and it must be scheduled as described in subsection 4(b) above.
+Non-Spinning Reserve is the only Ancillary Service permitted from the Entitlement, and it must be scheduled as described in subsection 4(a) above.